 Distribution of estate taxes in general.
-Under existing Ohio Estate Tax Law, if a decedent dies on or after January 1, 2002, 80% of the gross amount of the taxes levied and paid under the law is for the use of the municipal corporation or township in which the tax originates and must be credited in one of the following manners (R.C.
+Under continuing Ohio Estate Tax Law, if a decedent dies on or after January 1, 2002, 80% of the gross amount of the taxes levied and paid under the law is for the use of the municipal corporation or township in which the tax originates and must be credited in one of the following manners (R.C.
 5731.48(A) and (C)):

-- In the case of a city, to its general revenue fund. - In the case of a village, to its general revenue fund or to the village's board of education for school purposes, as the village council decides by resolution. - In the case of a township, to its general revenue fund or to the board of education of the school district of which the township is a part for school purposes, as the board of township trustees decides by resolution.
+- In the case of a city, to its general revenue fund. - In the case of a village, to its general revenue fund or to the village's board of education for school purposes, as the village council decides by resolution. - In the case of a township, to its general revenue fund or to the board • of education of the school district of which the township is a part for school purposes, as the board of township trustees decides by resolution.

-The remaining 20% of the gross amount of the taxes levied and paid under the law-after deduction of the fees and expenses described below--is for the use of the state and must be credited to the General Revenue Fund (R.C.
+The remaining 20% of the gross amount of the taxes levied and paid under the law is for the use of the state and must be credited to the General Revenue Fund (R.C.
 5731.48(C)).

 Fees and expenses.
-As mentioned above, certain fees and expenses must be deducted from the state's 20% share of estate tax revenue.
-They include the fees of county sheriffs and other officers who perform services under the Ohio Estate Tax Law (e.g., service of process) and the expenses of county auditors who perform specified functions in the administration of the law.
+With respect to estate taxes, certain fees and expenses must be paid, including, the fees of county sheriffs and other officers who perform services under the Ohio Estate Tax Law (e.g., service of process) and the expenses of county auditors who perform specified functions in the administration of the law.
 (R.C.
 5731.47.)

 The deduction procedure is as follows.
 Those fees and expenses must be certified by the auditor of a county to the Tax Commissioner in a report.
 If the Tax Commissioner finds the fees and expenses are correct and reasonable in amount, the Tax Commissioner must indicate his or her approval of them in writing to the respective county auditor.
-The county auditor then pays the fees and expenses out of the state's 20% share of estate tax revenue in the county treasury's undivided estate tax fund.
+Under prior law, the county auditor then paid the fees and expenses out of the state's 20% share of estate tax revenue in the county treasury's undivided estate tax fund.
 (R.C.
 5731.47.)

-One wrinkle is when the fees and expenses approved by the Tax Commissioner exceed the state's 20% share of estate tax revenue in the county treasury's undivided estate tax fund.
-In that situation, the county auditor must certify the excess to the Tax Commissioner, who must then certify the excess to the Director of Budget and Management.
-The OBM Director must cause the payment of the excess from the General Revenue Fund.
+In addition, under prior law, when the fees and expenses approved by the Tax Commissioner exceeded the state's 20% share of estate tax revenue in the county treasury's undivided estate tax fund, the county auditor was required to certify the excess to the Tax Commissioner, who then had to certify the excess to the Director of Budget and Management.
+The OBM Director then caused the payment of the excess from the General Revenue Fund.
 (R.C.
 5731.47.)

-Changes proposed by the bill
+Changes proposed by the act

-The bill establishes the following new procedure for the payment of the fees of county sheriffs and other officers who perform services under the Ohio Estate Tax Law and the expenses of county auditors who perform specified functions in the administration of the law (R.C.
+The act establishes the following procedure for the payment of the fees of county sheriffs and other officers who perform services under the Ohio Estate Tax Law and the expenses of county auditors who perform specified functions in the administration of the law (R.C.
 5731.47 and 5731.48(C)):